RoturTW/docs/my-account/bio-templates.md

 ## Setup

-Once you have a Patreon subscription, you can edit your bio in your profile settings.
+Once you have a subscription, you can edit your bio in your profile settings.
 Anywhere you include `{{ user key_name }}`, the server will replace it with the actual value from your account whenever someone views your profile.

 For example, a bio like: